-Definition 3.9 (Zero Point).
-Given a Riemann surface M with a conformal structure \mathcal{A} , a holomorphic one-form ω , $\omega = f(z)dz$, where f(z) is an analytic function and z = u + iv is the local parameter.
-If at point p, f(z) equals to zero, p is a zero point of ω .
+Definition 11 (Zero Point).
+Given a Riemann surface M with a conformal structure A, a holomorphic one-form ω , $\omega = f(z)dz$, where f(z) is an analytic function and z = u + iv is the local parameter.
+If at point p, f(z) equals zero, p is a zero point of ω .

 In fact, it can be proven that zero points do not depend on the choice of the local chart at all.
-For a Riemann surface M with genus g, a holomorphic 1-form ω has 2g-2 zero points in principle.
+For a Riemann surface M with genus g, a holomorphic 1-form ω has 2g - 2 zero points in principle.
 Zero points are singular points for our manifold splines (to be constructed later).
-Figures 8(a), 4(a), demonstrate the zero points (singular points) on the 1-form.
+Figures 8(a) demonstrates the zero points (singular points) on the 1-form.
 The centers of regions with octagons are the zero points.